Business Plan & Budget

 Recreation and Physical Activity

-Alberta on the world’s stage.
-Budget 2015 provides more than $30 million in overall support to sport, recreation and physical activity programs and services,
+initiatives.
+Budget 2015 provides $30 million in overall support of sport, recreation and physical activity programs and services:

 - $22 million to the Alberta Sport Connection to support all levels of sport and sport development in the province.